 Offshore wind will support a diverse range of high-paying jobs throughout each phase of the lifetime of the projects, including but not limited to:

-• Planning and Development: Marine biologists, engineers, geophysicists, and permitting specialists
+Marine biologists, engineers, geophysicists, and permitting specialists.

-• Construction and Installation: Dock workers, electricians, iron workers, engineers, painters, line workers, plumbers, and pile drivers
+Dock workers, electricians, iron workers, engineers, painters, line workers, plumbers, and pile drivers.

 Offshore wind will provide opportunities for small businesses and local economies to capitalize in investment in port infrastructure, supply chains, and the local workforce.

-• Port Infrastructure: Upgrading and expanding port infrastructure is vital to offshore wind.
+Upgrading and expanding port infrastructure is vital to offshore wind.
 From Eureka to Long Beach, ports are planning billions of dollars in upgrades to manufacture and deploy offshore wind foundations, towers, and turbines while creating a dynamic and growing offshore wind industry in California.

-• Supply Chain Growth: Offshore wind projects will create new business opportunities by requiring an interconnected supply chain of California firms specializing in manufacturing, construction, and maintenance of offshore wind.
+Offshore wind projects will create new business opportunities by requiring an interconnected supply chain of California firms specializing in manufacturing, construction, and maintenance of offshore wind.

-• Local Workforce Development: The first five offshore wind leaseholders are committed to investing over $117 million in workforce development and expansion of the domestic supply chain for materials required by the floating offshore wind energy industry.
+The first five offshore wind leaseholders are committed to investing over $117 million in workforce development and expansion of the domestic supply chain for materials required by the floating offshore wind energy industry.

 California offshore wind leaseholders are dedicated community partners.

 Leaseholders are committed to consistent, steady public engagement with Native American Tribes and Tribal Nations, fisheries, labor unions, and other stakeholders and residents of local communities from the earliest phases of planning through decades of construction and operations.
 Their approach prioritizes economic empowerment, environmental protection, and meaningful community engagement.
-For example, $50 million has been committed to community benefit agreements, which will be finalized during the planning process and are required to be submitted to BOEM before construction begins after coordinating directly with fisheries, tribes, and other local community stakeholders.

-A Timeline of Offshore Wind in California
+A timeline of offshore wind in California

 2018